 If your wrist pain does not improve after a couple of days, you should consider that it might be serious.
 While it may be tempting to self-treat, you should seek medical attention right away if you are experiencing wrist pain.
 A sprain can be mild or severe, requiring treatment.
 A broken bone in the wrist is considered a serious injury.

 Methods to relieve your wrist injury can depend on what caused your wrist injury.
-A broken bone or sprain will likely require medical treatment and possibly physical therapy to heal and eliminate the pain.
+A broken bone or sprain will likely require medical treatment and possibly physiotherapy to heal and eliminate the pain.
 You may find pain relief from other wrist injuries by:

 If your pain is interfering with your daily activities or making you uncomfortable, you should see a medical provider.
 If you are in the Portland Area, Portland Urgent Care sees patients seven days a week.
 Our team of experts can help diagnose the cause of your wrist pain and put you on the path to healing.

 Lots of things can cause wrist pain without you sustaining a traumatic injury.
 In some cases, wrist pain can be a result of an injury you had in the past.
 For example, if you broke your wrist five years ago, you may still sometimes experience discomfort or pain.

 Arthritis is a common cause of joint pain.
 People with arthritis often have painful wrists.
 Gout is another problem that causes wrist pain but is not the result of an injury.
 Carpal tunnel syndrome can be very painful and may require surgery.
 People can get cysts in their wrists too, which can result in wrist pain.
 Some of the causes of wrist pain can be the result of underlying conditions.
 It’s important to discuss these things with your doctor so that other health issues can be addressed or ruled out.